guertinlab/Nascent_RNA_Methods/README.md

 factorY=$(echo "scale=2 ; $concordant_pe1 / $PE1_dedup" | bc)
 ```

-This curve is similar, but the goal is to estimate the raw read depth needed to acieve a target concordant aligned read count
-the two factors needed are the fraction of the total reads that are adapter/adapter ligation products or fewer than 10 bases and the fraction of deduplicated reads that align concordantly after filtering rDNA-aligned reads, short reads, and unaligned reads
- simply solve for read_depth after providing a desired Concordant Aligned
-rearrange the equation for them?
-empirically noticed that copying and pasting the equation into R interprets the minus signs as hyphens

-Change to not have it re-do the subsampling and deduplicating
-I will change fqComplexity to check and see if ${nm}\_complexity.log exists when factrX adn factorY are inputs. if it exists then we can jsut skip to the awk functino that incorporates the scale factors, else we can make teh log file
+Invoke `fqComplexity` with the `-x` and `-y` options specified to fit an asymptotic regression model to the factor-scaled log file.

 ```
 fqComplexity -i ${name}_PE1_noadap_trimmed.fastq -x $factorX -y $factorY
 ```

-counterintuitively, you can have a high quality and complex library that is not practical to sequence to further depth because the number of adapter/adapter
+Counterintuitively, you can have a high quality and complex library that is not practical to sequence to further depth because the number of adapter/adapter
-reads is just too high
-the post-depulication factors are all individual QC metrics, so these should be considered individually to determine whether the library is high quality.
+reads is too damn high.
+The QC metrics should be considered to determine whether the library is high quality, but if the library is deemed high quality but you have low sequencing depth use this equation.

 ## Get the reads in a BED

-I changed the flags to hex
+First we extract all the paired end 1 reads and separate reads based on their alignment to the plus or minus strand.

+The software `seqOutBias` was originally developed to correct sequence bias from molecular genomics data.
+Although we are not correcting enzymatic sequence bias herein, there are many features of `seqOutBias` that are useful.
+Note that we include the `--no-scale` option to not correct sequence bias.
+The software outputs a bigWig and BED file, but it also calculates mappability at the specified read length and excludes non-uniquely mappable reads.
+Lastly, invoking `--tail-edge` realigned the end of the read so that the exact position of RNA Polymerase is specified in the output BED and bigWig files.

+The `awk` command turns the respective stranded files into BED6 files with strand information in column 6, then the files are concatenated and sorted.
 ```
 samtools view -b -f 0x40 ${name}.bam > ${name}_PE1.bam
 samtools view -bh -F 0x14 ${name}_PE1.bam > ${name}_PE1_plus.bam